WLAN-Pi/developers/style/ANTIPATTERNS.md

 lldpneightcpdump.cap: ASCII text
 ```

-__What's wrong with this?__ The file extension is misleading.
+The file extension is misleading.
 The better file extension in this example would be `.txt` or similar rather than `.cap`.
 It better represents the contents.

 A file with extension `.cap` should have contents similar to this: